logzio/logz-docs/_source/user-guide/k360/index.md

 * CPU usage per pod
 * Memory usage per pod

+And the **Traces** tab includes all of the spans in this deployment, including the following:

+* Time
+* Trace ID
+* The Service related to the span
+* Which Operation ran
+* The Duration of the run, represented in miliseconds
+* Status code indicating wheather a specific HTTP request has been successfully completed

-You can change the time frame chosen by clicking on the date bar at the top of the tab.
+For each tab you can change the time frame chosen by clicking on the date bar located at the top of the tab.

-And the **Security** tab breaks down the security risks inside the pod, including their name, location, and severity.

 ### Pod quick view